-Insta-download: 5 ways to save photos from Instagram
+Save me: How to save photos from Instagram

 Step 1: Navigate to Instagram’s website.

-Step 2: Find the Instagram photo you want to save and click the time-elapsed counter in the upper-right corner.
+Step 2: Find the Instagram photo you want to save and click on it.

-Step 4: Right-click or control (ctrl)-click the photo, and then click View Page Source.
+Step 4: Right-click or control (ctrl)-click the photo, and then click View Page Source or equivalent.

-Step 5: Click ctrl+F or command+F to open the search bar.
-Then, input the Instagram photo’s URL.

-Step 6: Locate the section that has “meta property” information.
+Step 6: Locate the section that has “meta property” information (you can also find it by hitting control- or command-f and typing meta property into the search bar).
 Here, you’ll see a line of code that starts with <meta property=”og:image“.

-Step 7: Copy the link that follows until you see a common photo extension, specifically JPG or PNG.
+Step 7: Copy the link that follows the “content=” after the that meta property tag until you see a common photo extension, specifically JPG or PNG.

 Step 8: Paste the link into your browser and hit Enter.

-Step 8: You will be taken to a page with just the photo.
+Step 9: You will be taken to a page with just the photo.
 Now, right-click or ctrl-click the image, and select Save Image As to save the photo.
+Remember, respect the owners’ copyright.